Pchas/Pchas.github.io/about.md

 * Android/iOS Design and Development starts at 3000$
 * Game Development starts at 5000$

 Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on Twitter](https://twitter.com/mdo).
+Feel free to Send message to us.

 Thanks for reading!